CamCatTay/d2l-todolist/docs/PRIVACY.md

 ## Permission Justifications

 ### `storage`
-`chrome.storage.local` is used to cache fetched course data between page loads and persist user display preferences. `chrome.storage.session` is used to store a single boolean flag per service worker lifecycle to determine whether programmatic injection has already been performed during the current session, preventing duplicate injections on routine service worker wake cycles.
-No data written to storage is ever transmitted externally.
+`chrome.storage.local` is used to cache fetched course data between page loads, persist user display preferences, and store a randomly generated anonymous install ID (`spark-client-id`).
+This ID is a UUID created locally by `crypto.randomUUID()` on first install.
+It is not linked to any account, device, or identity and is used only to distinguish unique installs in aggregate analytics. `chrome.storage.session` is used to store a single boolean flag per service worker lifecycle to determine whether programmatic injection has already been performed during the current session, preventing duplicate injections on routine service worker wake cycles.
+No personal data written to storage is ever transmitted externally.

 ### `tabs`
 The extension maintains a single shared data cache across all concurrently open Brightspace tabs.
 When one tab completes a fetch, the background service worker must identify all other open Brightspace tabs in order to broadcast a sync message so they update from storage rather than issuing redundant API calls. `chrome.tabs.query` is called solely to filter tabs by URL against the `/d2l/` path.
 No tab title, page content, or navigation history is accessed at any point.